In an effort to learn and understand

 After having dropped her of, I find the highway and head further south.
 I had decided to skip Chillan and its market, but I have to confess: I need my first Chilean shower and some time to sort photos and write diary.
 It is around 150 Km, most with 120 Km/t.
 A short break at a gas station, and it turns out I only do 15 Km/l.
 The petrol is 750-789 pesos a litre, so it sums up to be rather expensive.
 The landscape is general farmland with maize, wheat and rice, as the most common plants.

-I find the Canadian Hotel at first go, pay 10,000 pesos and despite it is one hour after the alleged closing time for the market, I give it a go.
+I reach Chillan, and find the Canadian Hotel at first go, pay 10,000 pesos.
+Despite it is one hour after the alleged closing time for the market, I give it a go.
 Behold; it is still open.
 Meat, fish, carved wood and all the usual stuff in Latin American markets.
 I pass the central square on the way, and it is actually an arboretum.
 Giant trees from around the world.
 I do the main street, the pedestrian street, rip a ATM with both Visas, and start looking for a restaurant.
 It is harder then I thought.
 End up with two hamburgesas, which actually are great.

 15/12.
 An early start, breakfast in the car, and I'm off to Salto del Laja; a 50 meter waterfall.
 After having driven 650 kilometres, I have to shift map.
 I got eight Chilean maps plus Argentina and Bolivia, and I get a feeling of, I might be doing some driving the next two months.